Acceptable Use of Electronic Media (AUEM)

 Parents can register as first-time users by visiting the Counseling Office at GSMST and completing a registration form in person with Ms. Czarick -OR- by visiting the GCPS Parent Portal webpage and following the directions remotely.

-Student parking for each semester of the 2020-2021 school year is $25.00.
+Student parking for the 2022-2023 school year is $70.00 (payable on My Payments Plus).
 All students who want to park on campus must return the form below to the Attendance Office along with the following items:

 - A copy of your current proof of insurance.